The Rhodes Trust Scholarship / Bursaries 2023 – 2024

 The Rhodes Trust Bursaries Requirements

-- Candidates must be South African citizens with a valid ID Book / Card and be a permanent resident.
+- Candidates must be South African citizens with a valid ID Book / Card and be permanent residents.

 - Candidates of any race, gender, religion, disability, social background or ethnic origin may apply.